MicrosoftDocs/dynamics-365-project-operations/articles/project-management/scheduling-APIs-powerautomate.md

     ![expression builder](media/expressionbuilder.png)

-Step 3: Create a generic team member
+Step 3: Init team member variable
 ===========================================
 1. In the flow, select **+New Step**
 2. In the **Choose an operation** dialog box, search for **initialize variable** and select it from the results on the **Actions** tab.